19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Transfer of member’s moneys in ordinary account or special account to retirement account

-18A\.—(1) The Board may, subject to such terms and conditions as it may impose, permit a member who has less than the prescribed amount standing to his credit in his retirement account to transfer a sum standing to his credit in his ordinary account or special account, or in both accounts, to his retirement account, being a sum not exceeding the difference between —
+18A\.—(1) The Board may, subject to any regulations made under section 77(1)(o) and such terms and conditions as it may impose, permit a member who has less than the prescribed amount standing to his credit in his retirement account to transfer a sum (not exceeding such amount as may be prescribed in those regulations) standing to his credit in his ordinary account or special account, or in both accounts, to his retirement account.

-(a) the prescribed amount; and

-(b) the sum standing to his credit in his retirement account.
+[Act 23 of 2012 wef 01/11/2012]

+(1A) All moneys transferred to a retirement account under subsection (1) shall be applied in accordance with any regulations made under section 77(1)(o) and such terms and conditions as the Board may impose.

+[Act 23 of 2012 wef 01/11/2012]

 (2) In this section, “prescribed amount” means such sum as may for the time being be specified by the Minister by notification in theGazetteunder section 18B(3)(b).